danydoerr/GraphTeams/README.md

       membership;
     * adjust the choices of the delta threshold (for more information on this parameter, we refer to https://link.springer.com/chapter/10.1007/978-3-319-67979-2_11);
+	* adjust choices of resolution for HiC maps

 3. Run 'snakemake --cores {number of cores you want to allocate for running GraphTeams}'
 4. Identified graph teams will be written to the graph_teams sub-directory